Alice Independent School District: Schools

-Prior to 2019, AISD closed Garcia Elementary School.
-As part of a bond program approved by voters in May 2019, AISD closed Memorial Intermediate, Hillcrest Elementary, and Salazar Elementary, and made additions and renovations at the 6 remaining schools.
+Prior to 2019, Alice ISD closed Garcia Elementary School.
+As part of a bond program approved by voters in May 2019, Alice ISD closed Memorial Intermediate, Hillcrest Elementary, and Salazar Elementary, and made additions and renovations at the 6 remaining schools.

 Special programs

 Athletics

 Alice High School participates in the boys sports of baseball, basketball, football, soccer, and power lifting.
 The school participates in the girls sports of basketball, soccer, softball, power lifting and volleyball.
 For the 2019 through 2023 school years, Alice High School will play football in UIL Class 4A.